Steering Language Models With Activation Engineering: Discussion

-\textbf{Activation engineering vs prompt engineering}.\quad Activation additions can be continuously weighted, while prompts are discrete (since a token is either present, or not).
+\paragraph{Activation engineering vs prompt engineering} Activation additions can be continuously weighted, while prompts are discrete -- a token is either present, or not.
 To more intensely steer the model to generate wedding-related text, our method does not require any edit to the prompt, but instead just increasing the injection coefficient.
-See Appendix~\ref{app:prompteng} for suggestive experiments on \shortmethod\,vs prompting.
-Unlike the use of extensive `meta-prompts' (prepended natural language specifications), activation additions do not take up token space in the model's context window, and thus reduce another kind of steering overhead.
-We argue that activation additions \textit{generalize} prompt engineering (by allowing weights on token embeddings).
-We hypothesize that prompting works by activating some goals preferentially (by conditioning the model on one part of activation space).
-But activation additions may allow control over some properties inaccessible to prompts (Appendix~\ref{app:prompteng}).
+See \Cref{app:prompteng} for suggestive experiments on {\shortmethod} vs prompting.
+Unlike system prompts, activation additions do not take up token space in the model's context window, although this is a small benefit in the era of multi-million token context windows.